Adoption: The Right Choice

 It’s a complicated story.

 After graduating high school, I moved to Maui.
-One day, God sent me a sweet girl to come and share her love with me.
+One day God sent me a sweet girl to come and share His love with me.
 I had prayed for her arrival for some time, and when she finally came I treated her well.
-We were best friends, and we soon fell in love and became lovers, and shortly thereafter, a child developed.
+We were best friends and we soon fell in love and became lovers.
+Shortly thereafter, she conceived a child.

 We were 18, unmarried, dependent, and without health care.
 We were also strangers in a land largely unknown to us.
 All we had was each other.

 It finally struck me how my biggest problem with becoming a father was that it would only be an illusion.
-In my situation, I would be working full-time and dropping out of college to be a “father,” and in return, I would never have any time to enjoy my child.
+In my situation, I would be working full time and dropping out of college to be a “father,” and in return I would never have any time to enjoy my child.
 This was something I could not stand.
-I wanted to be an attentive father, like mine had been, more than anything in the world, and that would not be possible under these circumstances.
+More than anything in the world, I wanted to be an attentive father, like mine had been, and that would not be possible under these circumstances.
 Then I thought of others like me.
-I thought of all the good men, just like me, who pained for the chance to raise children–the way I pained.
+I thought of all the good men, just like me, who pined for the chance to raise children– the way I pined.

 After that, I couldn’t even think of abortion.
 I couldn’t imagine denying that pleasure of fatherhood to any man, as I had been forced to deny it to myself.
 So I made my decision.
 I made the right one.

 The adoption didn’t cost us anything.
-In fact, the adopting parents we selected from Parent Profiles actually helped us pay our bills after my angel got to the point where she couldn’t work anymore.
+In fact, the adopting parents, whom we selected personally from one of the many adoption websites that exist, actually helped us pay our bills after my angel got to the point where she couldn’t work anymore.
 The reason that adoption needs to be considered more seriously by young people is that it turns the dangerous, costly, or dream-shattering reality of premature parenthood into something loving and beautiful.

 I am not a hard-line pro-lifer.
-I don’t feel that the government has the right to tell people that they cannot make the decisions they want to, but that doesn’t mean that I don’t cry for every child that receives a saline injection instead of a parent’s love.
+I don’t feel that the government has the right to tell people that they cannot make the decisions they want to, but that doesn’t mean I don’t cry for every child who receives a salty saline injection instead of a parent’s love.

 The choice of adoption gave me some very close new friends, a new person for me to love passionately for the rest of my life, and even helped me pay my bills when things got hard.